-- 1. New statistics on municipal waste, divided into household waste and industrial waste (1974 to 1997) - 4.
-2. Estimates based on population - 5.
+1. New statistics on municipal waste, divided into household waste and industrial waste (1974 to 1997)

+2. Estimates based on population

 3. The assumption that less people were connected to public waste management during the forties and fifties.

-Since 1974 the amount of municipal waste is based upon questionnaires and linear interpolation.
-Surveys were held in 1974, 1980, 1985 and every year from 1992 to 1995.
+Since 1974, the amount of municipal waste is based upon questionnaires and linear interpolation.
+Surveys were held in 1974, 1980 and 1985.
 The amounts of waste deposited at landfills are allocated to material based on sorting analyses.
-For the period 1995-2008 the amounts of waste are taken from the waste accounts, with three exceptions:
+For the period 1995-2010 the amounts of waste are taken from the waste accounts, with three exceptions:

 - The content of wood in woodcontaining sludge deposited at industrial sites is added to the amount of deposited wood from the waste accounts.
 The amount of woodcontaining sludge deposited at industrial sites decreased to 0 in year 2000. - Textiles are supposed to consist of 50 per cent plastic (Norwegian pollution control authority 2005b).
-The plastic fraction of deposited textiles is therefore subtracted from the amount of deposited textiles and added to deposited plastic. - The material category "Other" is supposed to contain 13 per cent of biodegradable waste, which is added to the amount of paper.
+The plastic fraction of deposited textiles is therefore subtracted from the amount of deposited textiles and added to deposited plastic. - The material category "Other" is supposed to contain 13 per cent biodegradable waste, which is added to the amount of paper.